ArcLightSlavik/fastapi/docs/en/docs/advanced/sql-databases-sqlalchemy.md

 ## Create the `SQLAlchemy` parts¶

-* Import `create_async_engine`.
-* Create a url for database URL for SQLAlchemy.
-* Create an async engine with the database url.
+To use the async parts you will need to import `create_async_engine` instead of the base engine.

 ```Python hl_lines="1  4  7"
 {!../../../docs_src/async_sql_databases/sql_app/database.py!}
 ```

 !!! tip
-    If your using postgresql you need to append `asyncpg` to the database string, as shown above.
+    If your using PostgreSQL you need to append `asyncpg` to the database string, as shown above.

     You will also need to `pip install asyncpg`